jerapiblaze/tc_predict/README.md

 ### Usage in local (interactive)

-* Python command to perform typhoon formation prediction on all data provided in `./data/input/predict` folder:\
-  `python predict.py ./data/input/predict`
+* Python command to perform TC prediction on all data provided in `./data/input/predict` folder: `python predict.py ./data/input/predict`

 * For more complex usages, see `python predict.py -h`